Adamson House

 The Adamson House and its estate, known as Vaquero Hill in the 19th century, is a historic house built by Rhoda Adamson and gardens in Malibu, California.
 The residence and estate is on the coast, within Malibu Lagoon State Beach park.

-It has been called the "Taj Mahal of Tile" due to its extensive use of decorative ceramic tiles created by Rufus Keeler of Malibu Potteries.
+It has been called the "Taj Mahal of Tile" due to its extensive use of decorative ceramic tiles designed by Rufus Keeler of Malibu Potteries.
 The house was built in 1929 for Rhoda Rindge Adamson and Merritt Huntley Adamson, based on a Mediterranean Revival design by Stiles O. Clements of the architectural firm of Morgan, Walls & Clements.
 The Adamson House was designated as California Historical Landmark No. 966 in 1977, and added to the National Register of Historic Places in 1985.

 History

 Rindge-Adamson family

-Frederick Hastings Rindge was a wealthy Boston businessman who relocated to Los Angeles, and owned the "Rindge Ranch", which included the historic Spanish land concession Rancho Topanga Malibu Sequit, enlarged by subsequent land purchases surrounding the ranch.
-The Rindge Ranch thus encompassed present day Malibu, California, and small portions of the Santa Monica Mountains.
+Frederick Hastings Rindge was a wealthy Boston businessman who relocated to Los Angeles, and owned Rindge Ranch, which included the historic Spanish land concession Rancho Topanga Malibu Sequit, and was enlarged by purchasing the surrounding land.
+Rindge Ranch encompassed present day Malibu, California, and small portions of the Santa Monica Mountains.
 His daughter was Rhoda Agatha Rindge Adamson.

-Merritt Adamson (1888–1949) was a graduate of the University of Southern California Law School and was the captain of the 1912 football team, the first USC team to be known as the "Trojans".
-Adamson met Rhoda Rindge while he was employed as the foreman of the Rindge Ranch.
-Rhoda Rindge reportedly became interested in him when she helped nurse him back to good health after he was injured in an accident.
-The couple was married in 1915.
-In 1916 Adamson established a dairy business in the San Fernando Valley, in Tarzana known as Adohr Farms, the name being his wife's name spelled backwards.
-The business became one of the country's largest dairies, operating one of the largest herds of Guernsey cows in the world.
+Merritt Adamson (1888–1949) was a graduate of University of Southern California Law School and captain of the university’s 1912 football team, the first USC team to be known as the "Trojans".
+Adamson met Rhoda Rindge when he was employed as the foreman of Rindge Ranch.
+Rhoda Rindge reportedly became interested in him when she helped nurse him back to health after he was injured in an accident.
+The couple married in 1915.
+In 1916, Adamson established a dairy business in San Fernando Valley, in Tarzana (known as Adohr Farms); ‘Adohr’ represented his wife's name spelled backwards.
+The business became one of the country's biggest dairy farms, tending one of the largest herds of Guernsey cows in the world.